naman0r/EduGenie/README.md

 - Chat feature: able to generate Short videos (around a minute) on any topic the user prompts
 - Supabase Schema set up for the future
 - Flask for backend, NextJs for frontend.

+# potential names:

+-Meridian - The highest point or culmination of knowledge

+- cadence
+  Tether -
+-